 11 Random Facts About Kissing

 2. On the other hand, kissing can spread germs.
-One peck can contain up to 278 different bacteria.
-Luckily, 95% of those bacteria are not dangerous.
+One peck can contain up to 80 million new bacteria, and frequent kissing can change your microbiome.

 3. On average, we spend two weeks out of our lifetimes kissing.
-That’s three hundred and thirty six hours of lip service.
+That’s 336 hours of lip service.

-4. The longest movie kiss was a three-minute and twenty three-second steamy liplock between Necar Zadegan and Traci Dinwiddle in Elena Undone (2010).
+4. The longest movie kiss was a 3-minute and 23-second steamy liplock between actresses Necar Zadegan and Traci Dinwiddie in Elena Undone (2010).

 5. The longest kiss in the real world belongs to Ekkachai and Laksana Tiranarat.
-In 2011, the young Thai couple locked lips continuously (without a break) for nearly two days straight - a record-setting forty-six hours, twenty-four minutes and nine seconds.
+In 2011, the young Thai couple locked lips continuously (without a break) for nearly two days straight—a record-setting 46 hours, 24 minutes and 9 seconds.

 6. There are many arcane laws on the books about kissing.
 In Indiana it is illegal for men with mustaches "to habitually kiss human beings."
 Presumably, any other species is fair game.
 In Colorado’s Logan County, a man is forbidden to kiss a woman while she’s asleep.
 And in Hartford, Connecticut, men are apparently prohibited from kissing their wives on Sundays.

 7. What about kissing the Blarney Stone?
-The legend goes that the builder of Blarney Castle, one Cormac Laidir MacCarthy, was involved in a lawsuit and appealed to the Irish goddess Cliodna for help.
+The legend goes that the builder of Blarney Castle, one Cormac Laidir MacCarthy, was involved in a lawsuit and appealed to the Irish goddess Clíodna for help.
 She told him to kiss the first rock he found on his way to court.
-The result was that he pleaded his case with great eloquence and won the case.
+The result was that he pleaded his case with great eloquence and won.
 MacCarthy then laid the lucky stone into the parapet of his castle.

 8. Like snowflakes and fingerprints, no two lip impressions are the same.